VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Discussion

 These limitations notwithstanding, our findings suggest that VISTA is a flexible and powerful tool for modeling irregular time series.
 To promote transparency and reproducibility, we have made our Python code and detailed examples publicly available at \url{https://github.com/benjaminbrindle/vista_ssm}.
-By sharing these resources, we aim to empower researchers and practitioners to leverage VISTA for their own work, particularly in tackling the unique challenges posed by healthcare and psychological data.
+By sharing these resources, we aim to empower researchers to leverage VISTA in tackling the unique challenges posed by healthcare and psychological data.